 The Me-One Foundation is a nonprofit corporation dedicated to providing adult cancer patients and their families a respite from the disease.

 Our purpose is to provide families with activities and events to promote courage, hope, laughter and enjoyment through the Me-One Foundation’s annual Camp Wieser (formerly Camp Challenge).
-Camp Wieser is a no-cost weekend camp for families afflicted by cancer and in need of a place of joy and relaxation that will focus them on living life, and not fighting disease.
-By providing this haven of hope, we allow families to be victorious, even if temporarily, over cancer, and keeping life’s scoreboard at cancer-zero; Me-One.
+Camp Wieser, located at Mission Springs Camp and Conference Center, 1050 Lockhart Gulch Road, Scotts Valley, CA 95066, is a no-cost weekend camp for families afflicted by cancer and in need of a place of joy and relaxation that will focus them on living life, and not fighting disease.
+By providing this haven of hope, we allow families to be victorious, even if temporarily, over cancer, and keeping life’s scoreboard at Cancer-Zero, Me-One.

 A Brief History